|Shavonna Bent||Randolph, VT||Student Trustee||5/31/18|

 Ms. Milne has been a member of the VSCS Board of Trustees since 2004.
 She is Chair of the Audit Committee and a member of the Finance and Facilities Committee.

-Martha O’Connor currently chairs the State Lottery Commission and is a former chair of the State Board of Education and trustee at the University of Vermont.
+Martha O’Connor is former chair of the State Board of Education, the State Lottery Commission and served as a trustee at the University of Vermont.
 She lives in Brattleboro with her husband, Timothy O’Connor, and has three adult children.

 Ms. O’Connor has been on the VSCS Board of Trustees since 1999.
-She was elected Chair of the Board in 2014.
-She is the current Chair of the Executive Committee the former Chair of the Finance and Facilities Committee.
+She was elected Chair of the Board in 2014 and served in that role until 2018.
+She is the former Chair of the Finance and Facilities Committee.

 Michael S. Pieciak is Commissioner of the Vermont Department of Financial Regulation.
 He was appointed by Gov. Peter Shumlin in July 2016.